CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum

-In summary, we have adapted the DDPM framework to the CNF/SFC placement problem by: (i) encoding the network and CNFs as a graph input, (ii) designing a GNN that predicts the Gaussian noise required for denoising steps, and (iii) integrating domain constraints as losses.
+In summary, we have adapted the DDPM framework to the CNF/SFC placement problem by: \begin{enumerate} \item encoding the network and CNFs as a graph input, \item designing a GNN that predicts the Gaussian noise required for denoising steps, \item integrating domain constraints as losses. \end{enumerate}

 Each component is grounded in diffusion theory and network optimization literature.
 The use of a GraphSAGE encoder with edge features ensures node capacities and link data influence the embedding.
 The time embedding follows standard DDPM practice, allowing the network to calibrate its denoising at each step.
 The MLP decoder on concatenated pair embeddings is analogous to score networks in continuous DDPMs, but adapted here to output a score for each discrete choice.

 This diffusion-based approach leverages the strengths of neural generative modelling for combinatorial optimization.
 The iterative denoising process allows the model to gradually refine a placement and effectively navigating the exponentially large solution space.
 By using a GNN, it captures the rich structure of the network and CNFs embedding global state in the latent vectors.
 Unlike greedy heuristics or standalone neural predictors, the diffusion model can produce diverse solutions by sampling, which is useful since the problem is NP-hard and multiple good solutions may exist.